-We researched the most common mistakes teams make while trying to become agile and compiled them in the following list:
+We researched the most common mistakes teams make and compiled this list of examples of anti-patterns in Agile:

 - Lacking an established product vision

 - Avoiding change

 - Not having a backlog

 - Not involving the whole team in estimation meetings